Skip to content

 Certified legal transcripts can be obtained from a transcription company or a court reporting service.

 Unfortunately, not all transcription companies are willing or capable of certifying your legal transcription.
-The primary reason some companies are unwilling to certify their legal transcripts is that they choose to employ and use court transcriptionists that are not U.S. citizens or their transcriptionists reside in a foreign country.
+The primary reason some companies are unwilling to certify their legal transcripts is that they choose to employ and use court transcriptionists who are not U.S. citizens, or their transcriptionists reside in a foreign country.

 At Ditto Transcripts, we require the following of all transcriptionists: